mautic/developer-documentation-new/docs/components/forms_advanced.rst

 If the underlying data of a Form is an Entity object you can define a static method ``loadValidatorMetadata`` in the Entity class.
 This automatically gets called when Symfony is processing Form data.

-A Form can also use :xref:`validation_groups<Symfony 4 form validation groups>` to change the order of data to validate or only validate if certain criteria is true.
+A Form can also use :xref:`validation_groups<Symfony 4 Form validation groups>` to change the order of data to validate or only validate if certain criteria is true.
 For example, only validate a password confirmation field if the first password field passes validation.
-When registering a validation group in the form type class, you can use a static callback to determine what validation groups Symfony should use.
+When registering a validation group in the Form type class, you can use a static callback to determine what validation groups Symfony should use.

 .. code-block:: php